 Pitch is one of the most fundamental words in all of music.
 Everything that deals with melody and harmony, scales and chords, starts with pitch.
-But it is also sometimes misunderstood, and often what we think of as pitch is different to its actual meaning.
+But it is also sometimes misunderstood, and often, what we think of as pitch is different from its actual meaning.
 We might think of a note as sounding “higher” or “lower” than another note, but what does that actually mean?

 In this article, we’ll go through everything there is to know about pitch.
 But first, just what is pitch in music?